brendt/stitcher.io/src/content/blog/2021-01-20-a-storm-in-a-glass-of-water.md

 I just read a post about PHP 8 that I couldn't just silently ignore.
 If you want to read it first, go [check it out](*https://24daysindecember.net/2020/12/21/a-perfect-storm/).

-Suitably titled "A Perfect Storm", the author voices their concerns about how upgrading to PHP 8 isn't an easy path, and how open source maintainers have to struggle to be able to support PHP 8 on top of their existing codebase.
+With a fitting title "A Perfect Storm", the author voices their concerns about how upgrading to PHP 8 isn't an easy path, and how open source maintainers have to struggle to be able to support PHP 8 on top of their existing codebase.

 There's no denying that PHP 8 introduces [some breaking changes](/blog/new-in-php-8).
 Especially the addition of union types, named arguments and consequently the changes made to the reflection API might feel like a pain.